 The HFT Stuttgart wants to develop its students into qualified, responsible and independent personalities.
-In addition to the transfer of specialist knowledge, the strengthening of methodological, social and action competences therefore also plays an important role.
-The university consciously fulfils its educational mission in all strata of society and stands for advancement through education as well as for barrier-free access.
-She sees differences in life path and origin as enrichment.
+Therefore, in addition to imparting specialist knowledge, the strengthening of methodological, social and action competences also plays an important role.
+The university consciously perceives its educational mission in all strata of society and stands for advancement through education as well as for barrier-free access.
+It sees differences in life path and origin as enrichment.

 All students at the HFT have the opportunity to pursue further education in the field of sustainable development alongside their studies.
-Within the framework of the Ethics and Integral Studies programme, students can also have their knowledge and skills in this area certified in order to obtain an extra-curricular certificate
+As part of the Integral and Ethical Studies program, students can also have their knowledge and skills in this area certified in order to obtain an extra-curricular certificate.

-Interdisciplinary, application-oriented and with strong third-party funding are keywords with which research at the HFT can be described.
-The topics of (urban) space, energy and economy occupy a central place - and with them the topic of sustainable development.
-Three research centres explicitly deal with these topics:
+Interdisciplinary, application-oriented and third-party funding are keywords that can be used to describe research at the HFT.
+The topics (urban) space, energy and economy occupy a central place - and with them the topic of sustainable development.
+Three research centers explicitly deal with these topics:

-As a University of Applied Sciences, the HFT Stuttgart is particularly concerned to transfer its knowledge to society: As part of the public "ETHIKUM" series of events, since 2014 there have been approximately two theme evenings per semester on sustainable development in cooperation with the VHS Stuttgart.
+As a University of Applied Sciences, the HFT Stuttgart is particularly interested in bringing its knowledge to society: As part of the public event series "ETHIKUM", approximately two theme evenings per semester on sustainable development have been held in cooperation with the Stuttgart adult education center (VHS) since 2014.
 And as part of the service learning program, students work in social institutions - both the students and the institutions benefit from this.

-The "M4_LAB" innovation laboratory, which was launched in 2018 as part of the Innovative University Funding Directive, has set itself the goal of further developing the transfer structures at the HFT.
-This is in line with the "Third Mission" of universities.
-Among other things, creative exchange formats are created and a wide variety of actors are networked with each other.
-The resulting transfer portal creates a new type of platform for various transfer requirements.
+The "M4_LAB" innovation laboratory, which was launched in 2018 within the framework of the Innovative University Funding Directive, has set itself the goal of further developing the transfer structures at the HFT.
+This is done in the spirit of the "Third Mission" of universities.
+Among other things, creative exchange formats are being created and a wide variety of actors are being networked.
+The emerging transfer portal creates a new type of platform for various transfer requirements.

 Teaching, research and life are thought of together.
-The HFT therefore pools its knowledge and skills in order to also advance the field of operation/institution in the sense of sustainable development: Since 2014 the HFT Stuttgart has been following the environmental management system EMAS (Eco Management and Audit Scheme).
-In September 2017, the HFT was successfully EMAS-revalidated and is still one of the 20 or so EMAS universities in Germany.
+The HFT therefore bundles its knowledge and skills in order to also advance the field of operation/institution in the sense of sustainable development: Since 2014 the HFT Stuttgart has been following the environmental management system EMAS (Eco Management and Audit Scheme).
+In September 2017 the HFT was successfully EMAS-revalidated and is still one of the 20 EMAS universities in Germany.